alhartkh/demopresentation/slides.md

 - **Front-End** :
   -The frontend is the part of the website visible to the users.
-  -Frontend Languages – HTML, CSS, JavaScript, JQuery --Frontend Frameworks- React, Vue, BootStrap, Ember, Angular
+  -Frontend Languages – HTML, CSS, JavaScript, JQuery -Frontend Frameworks- React, Vue, BootStrap, Ember, Angular

  ---